philc/book-notes/relationships/how to talk so kids will listen - adele faber.md

   your kid loses their cell phone, consider praising how long they kept the cell phone in their possession, and let them naturally brainstorm how they're going to keep it from being lost again in the future, and take pride in their ownership.
 A similar scenario is when they get a bad grade.
-* Rather than putting a kid in a role -- "they're picky eater", "they're shy", "they're slow to warm up to new things" as a defense towards other adults as to why your kid is not engaging with them, instead use the phrase "when they're ready".
+* Rather than putting a kid in a role -- "they're a picky eater", "they're shy", "they're slow to warm up to new things" as a defense towards other adults as to why your kid is not engaging with them, instead use the phrase "when they're ready".
 This seems to satisfy everybody's concern that the kid isn't engaging in the way they expect.